+If Block has been specified, the file being scanned will not be sent.
 If Pass without scanning has been specified, the file being scanned will be sent.

 SSL

 This screen will allow you to confirm the activation of the SSL protocol through the firewall.